AdamCsizmar/assessment/js-numerals/README.md

 ## Test
- To run the test, you just have to run the <code>npm test</code> command from the src folder
+ To run the test, you just have to run the <code>npm test</code> command from the js-numerals folder

 # Arabic number conversion tool